bharaths222/Home-Search-Web-App-Python-Django/README.md

 ## A web app for users to buy, sell and rent homes hassle-free in major cities and neighborhoods.

-### Goal - to provide the best user experience and an intuitive user interface.
+### Goal - to provide a web product with the best user experience and an intuitive user interface.

 ### Technologies used - Python3, Django, Javascript, HTML5, CSS, Bootstrap4, Azure SQL Server.